cdapio/cdap/cdap-docs/examples-manual/source/examples/hello-world.rst

 button in the right-side, below the green arrow.)
 The flow's *status* will read *Running* when it is ready to receive events.

-Now click on the *who* Stream on the left side of the flow visualization, which brings up a pop-up window.
+Now click on the *who* stream on the left side of the flow visualization, which brings up a pop-up window.
 Enter a name and click the *Inject* button.
 After you close the pop-up window, you will see that the counters for both the stream and the *saver* flowlet increase to 1.
 You can repeat this step to enter more names, but remember that only the